About the Conference Proceedings Series

 Please find further information on license and copyright on the page Submissions.

-The authors submit extended abstracts of up to 1000 words (presentations) and 500-1000 words (posters) to the community tracks, the thematic tracks, or the poster track.
-These contributions will be evaluated by the track chairs and then sent by them for external review to experts.
-The track chairs will decide on required revisions and finally decide on their acceptance for the conference and hence their publication in the proceedings.
+The authors submitted extended abstracts of up to 1000 words to the community tracks or the thematic tracks.
+These contributions were evaluated by the track chairs and then sent by them for external review to experts.
+The track chairs decided on required revisions and finally decided on their acceptance for the conference as presentation or poster in a second poster session and hence their publication in the proceedings.